 - Breathlessness: As the uterus grows it puts pressure on your upper chest due to which you may have breathing problems (shortness of breath)

 - Oedema: During this time, apart from your belly size increasing you will experience swelling in the ankle, feet and hands.
 This condition is known as oedema and is caused due to fluid retention in the body.
-Fluid retention is caused due to the increased blood flow and uterine pressure.
-In case of excessive swelling you should consult your doctor as this may be due to a condition called preeclampsia.
+Fluid retention is caused due to increased blood flow and uterine pressure.
+In case of excessive swelling, you should consult your doctor as this may be due to a condition called preeclampsia.
 To get relief from swelling you should avoid standing or sitting for long durations.
 You may try to do some appropriate exercise like yoga or swimming.
 This condition is temporary in nature and will go away completely once the baby is born.